claus-codes/tutorials/README.md

 let emptyVar;
 console.log(emptyVar); // undefined
 ```
 Variables can be declared with assigning an initial value.
-The variable `emptyVar` gets a special *empty value* called `undefined`, which means it has not been given any value.
+The variable `emptyVar` gets a special *empty value* called `undefined`, which means it has not been given a value.
 There is more information about empty values in [Lesson 4](#lesson-4-booleans-comparisons-and-conditional-operations).

 ### Constant values